Standard contractual clauses

 4. The controller’s instructions regarding the transfer of personal data to a third country, including the

-any transfer basis in Chapter V of the GDPR on which the transfer is based must
+possible transfer basis in Chapter V of the GDPR on which the transfer is based, must

-5. These Conditions are not to be confused with standard contractual clauses as referred to in
+5. These Clauses shall not be confused with standard contractual clauses within the meaning of

-basis for the transfer of personal data as referred to in Chapter V of the GDPR.
+basis for the transfer of personal data within the meaning of Chapter V of the GDPR.

 9. Assistance to the controller

-1. The data processor shall, taking into account the nature of the processing, assist the data controller as far as possible in
+1. The data processor shall, taking into account the nature of the processing, assist the controller as far as possible by

-using appropriate technical and organizational measures in compliance with the data controller’s
+using appropriate technical and organizational measures to fulfill the controller’s

 This means that the data processor must, as far as possible, assist the data controller in connection with the

-a. the obligation to provide information when collecting personal data from the data subject
+a. the obligation to provide information when personal data is collected from the data subject

-b. the obligation to provide information where personal data has not been collected from the data subject
+b. the obligation to provide information if personal data has not been collected from the data subject

 c. the right of access